Wondering how much caffeine is in Mountain Dew compared to other sodas?

 Tea

-Tea is another excellent way to meet your caffeine needs in a more natural way, as the caffeine in tea is naturally derived from tea leaves.
+Tea is another excellent way to meet your caffeine needs in a more natural manner, as the caffeine in tea is derived naturally from the tea leaves.

 Black tea

-Black tea is made from the Camellia sinensis plant leaves and is known to have one of the highest caffeine contents.
+Black tea is made from the leaves of the Camellia sinensis plant and is known to have one of the highest caffeine contents.

 That’s more caffeine and 170 fewer calories in a smaller serving size than what Mountain Dew offers.